Mfuneko1/HttpClient/README.md

-HttpClient connection project using C#, soon to be updated..
+HttpClient connection project using C#, soon to be updated.
  -  Code Review for update